andeya/aster/README.md

 ## Feature

-- Convert the abstract syntax tree to a `reflect.Type`-like types
+- Convert the AST to `reflect.Type`-like types, as it would at runtime
+- Simpler, more natural way of metaprogramming
 - ...